stanislavb/en.coven.nu/about/index.md

 ## Contents Warning

-This LARP will contain ingame elements of; horror, group pressure, aspects of bullying, violence and possibly some gore and blood.
+This LARP will contain ingame elements of; horror, group pressure, bullying, violence and very likely some blood and gore.

 This LARP will not contain real alcohol, sex or drugs.

-For more infomation about well-being and safety at the LARP, see the participant contract and safety agreement under practical.
+For more information about well-being and safety at the LARP, see the participant contract and safety agreement under practical.